Tuesday, May 4, 2021

 Here is my Large and Small hanging out together.

-With all the newfangled knives out there, many of which I have owned, I always go back to the AFCK for its pure utilitarian design, quality of materials, ease of carry, speed and ease of deployment, and durability of construction.
-Even my Spyderco Paramilitary sits in the drawer 85% of the time because I always instinctively reach for the AFCK.
+With all the newfangled knives out there, many of which I have owned, I always go back to the AFCK for its straightforward utility, quality materials, easy carry, quick deployment, and durable build.
+Even my Spyderco Paramilitary sits in the drawer 85% of the time because I naturally reach for the AFCK.

-In closing, my dream would be if they were to resurrect the original design with my two improvements and perhaps replace the 154CM blade with K390, 20CV, or even the trusty old standby S30V.
+In closing, my dream would be if they resurrected the original design with my two improvements and maybe replaced the 154CM blade with K390, 20CV, or even the reliable old S30V.
 Maybe I should call Les.

 A couple of pictures of the finished product in my pocket.